 Who is eligible?

-An applicant must be registered to vote and:
+An applicant must be registered to vote and maintain voter eligibility and:

 - Be able to communicate in English;